-The University management needs to approve the addition of new staff members to the team.
+The VLAG management needs to approve the addition of new staff members to the team.
 A specific policy for post-doc positions may be useful, since relatively brief stays (2 year) for post-docs are quite short which makes it difficult to assure a stable transfer of experience.
-For PhD candidates specific courses are available through the VLAG Graduate School.
-The number of PhD candidates (9.9 FTE in 2014) in comparison to senior and post-doc staff (4.6 FTE in 2014) is perceived as being rather low.
+For PhD students specific courses are available through the VLAG doctoral schools.
+The number of PhD students (9.9 FTE in 2014) in comparison to senior and post-doc staff (4.6 FTE in 2014) is perceived as being rather low.